Lane Cove: Sports

 The Lane Cove Aquatic Leisure Centre provides excellent facilities and is situated adjacent to Pottery Green Oval, which is used for cricket in summer and soccer and baseball in winter.
 For rugby league, Lane Cove is in the catchment area of the North Sydney Bears, officially the North Sydney District Rugby League Football Club, the only Sydney rugby league team without NRL representation to have a junior rugby league district.
 The local team is the Lane Cove Tigers.
 For rugby union, Lane Cove is in the catchment area of the Gordon Rugby Club.
 The local junior team is the Lane Cove Junior Rugby Club.
 There is also a senior team called the Lane Cove Rugby Club.
 These teams share Tantallon Oval in the Winter, whilst it is home to the Lane Cove Cricket Club in the Summer.
 The cricket club was established in 1893 and the Rugby Club in 1949.
 The Longueville Bowling Club, now known as the Longueville Sporting Club, has a lawn bowls green and is located close to the Lane Cove Country Club 9 hole golf course.
 Saint Ignatius' College, Riverview is an active participant in the Athletic Association of the Great Public Schools of New South Wales, and has fielded cricket and rugby sides in this sporting competition for over a century.
 It also hosts the historic Riverview Gold Cup Regatta on the Lane Cove River.
 The rowing race day began in 1882.
+Adult and junior skiff sailing races occur regularly at the Lane Cove 12ft Sailing Skiff Club.

 Lane Cove also has Junior sporting clubs.